Welcome to QRET

 While our rockets have previously used commercially sourced solid rocket motors, the propulsion team is developing our first ever student built hybrid rocket engine.
 The goal this year is a successful hot-fire test.
 Fluids, combustion chemistry, thermals, pressure vessels, electrical data acquisition, and structures all play a part in the successful creation of this engine.

-This subteam creates and develops a business case for the technology development category at the Launch Canada competition.
+The Technology Development subteam (TechDev) creates and develops an entry for the Technology Development Category at the Launch Canada competition.
 This subteam, like Payload, is very multi-disciplinary and allows for a lot of creativity!
-Last year's project was a black box.
+Previous projects include a black box and a flexible rocket-tracking system.

 This is our member development subteam, allowing new members to build smaller rockets to learn the fundamentals, as well as using smaller rockets to test ideas and systems that we may use on our competition rockets.
 This is a great opportunity to get your hands on rocketry, as several launches happen per year rather than just the one or two that we get for our full size project.